AI prompts

 ### Windows Upgrade

-If a new release becomes available, you can upgrade your repository by running the following commands from the root directory of the project:
+If a new release becomes available, you can upgrade your repository by following these steps:

 1. Pull the latest changes from the repository: